 Positive Attitudes Toward Ukrainian and Belarusian Workers Are Growing in Poland

 Many of those arriving are Belarusian professionals returning to work in Warsaw and across Poland.
-Conversations in Russian and Polish drift across the platform — a familiar sound on the Warsaw–Minsk route.
-After major holidays, the flow is particularly noticeable.
-With direct flight routes between Belarus and Poland suspended following EU airspace restrictions, buses have become one of the main ways to travel.
-Services on the Warsaw–Minsk route are often full, particularly after major holidays, reflecting a quiet but growing movement of Belarusian talent back into Poland’s labour market.
+Conversations in Russian and Polish drift across the platform - a familiar sound on the Warsaw-Minsk route.
+The buses are often full at this time of year, particularly following major holidays.

 According to the latest Polish Labour Market Barometer from Personnel Service, attitudes toward foreign workers are becoming more favourable.
 Today, 36% of Poles report a positive attitude toward foreign workers, while 43% remain neutral.
 Only 14% express negative views, indicating a generally high level of acceptance.